IEMod/IEMod.pw/README.md

 Nulls in particular are your worst enemy.
 Try to avoid using them as much as possible.

+#### Features

 It's best to throw `IEModException`, because you'll be able to find the exception in the log later, and it narrows down the place where it was thrown.
 Also, `IEDebug.Exception` creates a new `IEModException` and also logs it to the IE mod log, which is handy.

 You can use `UnityPrinter` to print unity object graphs.
 This is extremely helpful, especially when working with UI.

 When navigating the Component/GameObject graph, use the extension methods in `UnityObjectExtensions`.
 For example, instead of `GetComponent<T>` (provided by Unity), use `Component<T>`.
 This is because the `GetX` methods can easily return `null`, and leave you to figure out where the error occurred.
 Extension methods in `UnityObjectExtensions` don't return nulls and throw informative exceptions if an error has occurred.

+Use the `QuickControl` system instead of working with raw GameObjects.
+These are thin wrappers around UI GameObjects that give you access to common components, as well as improved error detection.

 *More to come later*